armannds/advent-of-code-2018/README.md

 # advent-of-code-2018

-My solutions to adevent of code 2018
+My solutions to adevent of code 2018 with node js.